 These targets give boundaries for Agile teams to explore options and devise a plan to meet them.
 In the Modified Agile for Hardware Development (MAHD) Framework, Iteration Planning is the primary tool and set of activities an Agile team uses to systematically research options and make the right tradeoffs.

 Most critical for enabling your R&D team to innovate and hit your market targets, are clear priorities about why your customers will buy your new product.
 Too many teams think in terms of cool features and awesome specifications without a clear understanding of which attributes will actually drive buying decisions.

-The figure on the right shows the forklift customer decision factors.
+Shown here is an example of the forklift customer decision factors.
 Note that these are well aligned with the USP, with maneuverability and productivity optimization being most important.
 Confidence in the decision factors and priorities guides R&D on where to start focusing on innovation.